bruj0/vault-docker-compose/README.md

 $ CLUSTER=secondary ./dc.sh up
 ```

-## Configure performance replication
+## How to configure performance replication

-- Set the correct environmental variables, you can get them from the output of this command.
+1. Set the correct environmental variables, you can get them from the output of this command.
 ```bash
 $ env CLUSTER=primary ./dc.sh cli vars
 Exporting variables for primary